joereddington/joereddington.github.io/_posts/2024-01-05-wheel-of-life.markdown

 * Love
   * Partner and Children - 8/10 - Everybody is doing pretty well.
 We had a good Christmas, Holidays are booked, Kat and I have been finding time to go on little dates.
 Honestly really good.
   * Scarisbrick Family - 8/10 - we've had some lovely visits from my parents, but didn't managed to organise one from Richard before 1st Feb.
 I've been emailing various cousins and so on.
-  * Friends - 8/10  - I have a general feeling of 'I should see friends more' but we've been a lot more social since the summer, so I think we're definately doing better.
+  * Friends - 8/10  - I have a general feeling of 'I should see friends more' but we've been a lot more social since the summer, so I think we're definitely doing better.
 I'd like to be so much more organised about this.

 * Adventure
   * TMC - 5/10 - struggling to get anything to work.
   * Work (EQT) - 4/10 - I'm in the middle of a real run of 'things NOT working'.
 I remain optimistic, but this needs a change.
   * Play - 8.3/10 - I was conflicted about this one because I don't _feel_ that playful, but actually: I'm reading a lot more; watching more challenging films; doing judo; and I fitted in some PS4 time over Christmas.
-I'm definately making more use of my leisure time.
-On the other hand - I'm going to have much less lesuire time over the next year, and I'd like to have done a lot more photography and cookery.
+I'm definitely making more use of my leisure time.
+On the other hand - I'm going to have much less leisure time over the next year, and I'd like to have done a lot more photography and cookery.
   * Work (RHUL)-  I didn't set any goals for this one.